edhzsz/MLUND/projects/smartcab/Report.md

 * It gets a small penalty for an incorrect move.
 * It gets a larger penalty for violating traffic rules and/or causing an accident.

+US right-of-way rules apply:
+* On a green light, you can turn left only if there is no oncoming traffic at the intersection coming straight.
+* On a red light, you can turn right if there is no oncoming traffic turning left or traffic from the left going straight.

 The following information is available for the agent at each update:

 * __Light__: whether the light is red or green (2 states).
 Going through an intersection with a red light is a traffic rule violation, so I consider this